Part I

 Embracing the Unknown

-Trust the intelligence of your body, and let your inner ethical compass guide the next step.
+Trust the intelligence of your body, and let your inner ethical compass choose the next step.

-What is the Dragon inviting you to change within yourself—and how does that invitation feel in your body or heart?
+What is the Dragon inviting you to change within yourself—and how does that invitation feel in your body or heart right now?